Explore Energy

 Don’t forget about your car, home, contents and other insurance policies

-While the removalists unpack your beds, tables and couches, show them where you want them positioned.
+When the removalists unpack your furniture, show them where you want the furniture positioned.
 You can also give them a floor plan and label your belongings for each room, so that they can get all your boxes situated in the right place.
 This will save you some reshuffling later.

 With a new house, it’s the little things you need to discover, including: